gogradle/gogradle/docs/dependency-management.md

 gradlew gV
 ```

-This task will copy all resolved `build` dependencies into vendor directory.
-Note that `test` dependencies won't be copied.
+This task will copy all resolved `build` and `test` dependencies into vendor directory.